morucci/repoxplorer/README.md

 ## How to install

-First install repoxplorer in a virtualenv.
+First install repoXplorer in a virtualenv.

 ```Shell
 virtualenv ~/repoxplorer